jbcodeforce/python-code/docs/dev-env.md

 The other Dockerfile for astrophysic is [Here](https://github.com/jbcodeforce/python-code/blob/master/astronomy/Dockerfile)

-### Use pipenv
+## Use pipenv

 [Pipenv](https://github.com/pypa/pipenv) offers the last best practices from other language to manage virtual environment and dependencies for Python.
 Adding and removing packages is also updating the dependencies descriptor file: Pipfile.
 It basically combine pip and virtualenv.
+It helps addressing build inconsistency that requirements.txt brings.

 To install it on the mac: